iucn-CGSG/Subpop-ESU-Webtool/README.md

     This repository holds the access to a webtool and the guidance document to help users navigate a two-phase webtool to apply a framework for identifying subpopulations and Evolutionarily Significant Units (ESUs) in species based on different data types (genetic, recorded biological and inferred).
 This two-phase framework is intended to help identify appropriate units for biodiversity threat assessments as employed by the IUCN (i.e., IUCN Red List and IUCN Green Status of Species) and other entities.
-    For more information, please look at the scientific paper accompanying this framework (https://ecoevorxiv.org/repository/view/9129/).
+    For more information, please look at the scientific paper accompanying this framework (DOI: 10.1093/biosci/biag042).
   </p>

   <img src="https://github.com/iucn-CGSG/Subpop-ESU-Webtool/blob/main/Subpop_ESU_Framework_schematic.jpg" alt="2-phase framework" width= "80%">